A graph is an abstraction representing some objects and connections between pairs of objects. In its simplest form, a graph has just two pieces:

 We have left out a lot of details here, but let’s first prove that this high-level algorithm accomplishes our goal before we try to flesh it out.

 Theorem.
-After algorithm 1 terminates, contains exactly the vertices in which are reachable from .
+After Algorithm 1 terminates, contains exactly the vertices in which are reachable from .